Book Club

 This page houses a record of the assigned books, meeting highlights, and my extended thoughts.
 Click on the book icon next to each book title to open a library search in a new tab (US only).

 This club is an effort to be involved in more IRL activities.
 However, anyone may join as an honorary member by simply reading along and writing about it, or leaving a link to your writings, in my guestbook.
-For a fully digital book club, I recommend the Bookbug Book Club.
+For a fully online book club, I recommend the Bookbug Book Club.

 01 Jan